Rafycruz23/rafycruz23/README.md

  🔭 I'm currently working on

 - Comptia SecurityPlus Certification
-- React projects to keep sharpening skills
-- My CSS skills
+- SC-300 Certification
+- Masters Degree in Cybersecurity
 <br>
 🌱 I'm currently learning

 - Cybersecurity & PenTesting for CompTia Certs
 - Networking
 - Pyhton
 - Wireshark
+- IAM Concepts
 <br>

 💬 If you have any question/feedback, please do not hesitate to reach out to me!